HackIllinois/android/README.md

 3. On your computer, create a `~/.gradle/gradle.properties` file in the generated `.gradle` folder.
      - If on Windows, this will be `C:\Users\username\.gradle\gradle.properties`

-4. Fill this `gradle.properties` file with the following text:
+4. Fill the `gradle.properties` file you created with the following text:
     ```
     GOOGLE_MAPS_API_KEY=<API_KEY_HERE>
     ```